YJRenK9/Digital-Media-Art-Randomizer/README.md

    3. assign the artworks array with randomInt as the index to the image source of ```artwork```
    4. Repeat step 2 from part 3A except change the array of objects' indexes to randomInt

    After step 4, your digital media art randomizer should work.
-If it doesn't work, then you try to see if you did all the steps correctly, or you can ask the mentors for help.
+If it doesn't work, try to see if you did all the steps correctly, or you can ask the mentors for help.

    Congratulations!